 - Tell us how many children you've trained.

 The training takes around 30 minutes to 1 hour.
 The training is delivered by a DVD which makes the training really easy to run.

 Everything you need will be in your CPR training kit, including manikins and the training DVD.

-You can apply for your CPR kit if you don’t already have one.
+You can apply for a free kit if you don’t already have one.
 If eligible, we'll be in touch with information on when you'll receive your kit.
 Apart from that all you'll need is a large room with plenty of floor space and willing students!

 How many can you train?